bmatcuk/arcaduinome/README.md

 ## Hardware
 Arcaduinome is based around the [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno), third revision.
 Most of the other hardware components are to support the LEDs which light the arcade buttons.
 Each component links to a website where you could buy the part, but you can probably find most of these parts at a variety of distributors.
 A lot of these parts could be swapped out for similar parts.
 I've made some notes below about why I've chosen a specific part and whether or not you can use some other generic part.

+Datasheets for some of these parts can be found in the `reference` directory of this repository.

 * **[Arduino Uno R3](http://www.adafruit.com/products/50)**
     I highly recommend a 3rd Revision (R3) board here.
 The R3 board has a larger USB-to-serial microcontroller (Atmega16U2) which will be reprogrammed later.
 If you have an older R1 or R2 board, you'll need to reprogram the USB-to-serial microcontroller every time you need to switch between MIDI and Arduino mode.
 Very annoying.
 With the R3, you just jumper two pins to switch back to Arduino mode.